 "Writing with Errors"

 I went to work every day at Newton Outfitters, where I have worked since high school.
 I had to constantly fight off the owner's son; he was always making passes at me.
 I made the mistake a couple of years ago and finally gave in.
 I went on a date with Mike.
 One thing led to another, and we ended up sleeping together.
 I was lonely and horny, and since he was close and interested, I allowed it to happen.
 Huge mistake; now I couldn't shake him.
 Men weren't exactly knocking down my door, and there he was, ready and willing.
-I was hoping the date or sex would be bad, or my behavior after the fact was such that he would lose interest in me, I had no such luck.
+I hoped the date, sex we had was bad, or my behavior after the fact was such that he would lose interest in me, I had no such luck.

 My life changed when I fell at Newton Outfitters one day.
 I was laid up in bed for weeks on end, trying to recover from the surgery I had to have.
 Walking was something I always had trouble with and apparently when I fell over the stupid parking block in front of the store, well, I did more harm than good.
 The doctor told me that years of constantly falling had weakened the ligaments in my ankle, and they needed to repair the damage.
 Since I was alone, the doctor wanted me to hire a nurse to help me out.
 I did; she cleaned and did a couple of things around the house, and I spent the majority of the time in bed.

 I needed something to occupy my time, so I finally picked up the books I had been dying to read.
 I had seen 'Sunrise' the movie, and it was okay, but never thought anything of it.
 When I learned 'Curve' was coming out, which was the sequel, I bought the books to read, but never did read them.
 The movie was okay, but it didn't really do anything for me.
 Then they made another movie, 'Darkening', and I was hooked.
 I didn't have anything else to do, and I had the books at the house.
 'Darkening' had really drawn me in.